 Organizations are formed with a pre-configured number of Seats.
-If you Sign-Up with a new Organization, as described in the article, Creating an Account, you will by default start with 5 (Trial) License Seats that operate as noted in the previous paragraphs - however only after assigned to an Account.
+If you Sign-Up with a new Organization, as described in the article, Creating an Account, you will by default start with 5 (Basic or Trial) License Seats that operate as noted in the previous paragraphs - however only after assigned to Accounts.

 If you have an Organization provisioned for you, and you receive a Registration Email to operate as noted in the article, Using the Registration Email, you may have more than 5 Seats available for assignment to new Accounts.
 This depends on terms specific to your use, and as a result the timeframes that govern progression through the License States and Periods may vary.

 When working through the AWS Marketplace, Seat Counts are determined by the AWS Marketplace Subscription.

 NOTE: Most aspects of a Licensed Organization can be changed, dynamically, though only within the constraints of the governing License Agreement.